 - 5 How to putt like a god – dead weight putting is not the answer

 - 6 How to putt – summary & future

 How to putt – starting the ball on line

 Your putter face at impact will dictate over 80% of the ball’s start direction.
-If you choose only one thing to master in your putting – choose this one.
+If you choose one thing to master in your putting – choose this one.

-How you hold the putter will make a considerable difference to your club face control, it is where most golfers go wrong.
+How you grip the putter will make a considerable difference to your club face control, it is where most golfers go wrong.
 Read the article in the link above for a detailed check of your putting grip.
 Or, for a brief check, have a look at the images below.